-- Although the government's Pension Benefit Guaranty Corporation (PBGC) insures many U.S. company pension plans up to certain limits, collecting your pension may be dependent on your employer's ability to pay.2
+- Although the government's Pension Benefit Guaranty Corporation (PBGC) insures many private sector defined benefit plans up to certain limits, collecting your pension may be dependent on your employer's ability to pay.2

 Taking a lump sum

 Your pension plan may offer a one-time lump-sum payment in lieu of or in addition to a life annuity.
+The payment options available to a participant are governed by the plan.
 The lump sum is typically determined using interest rate and life expectancy assumptions, and equals the total of your expected lifetime annuity payments, discounted to today's dollars.

 Taking a lump-sum payment can give you more flexibility with your money.
 You decide how to invest it and can use it when and how you want.
 Also, when you pass away, you may have some of it left for your heirs.
 But, unlike an annuity, it will be up to you to ensure that your lump sum will last in retirement.
 This likely means investing some of it in the stock market to potentially generate capital appreciation.
 So you would need to be comfortable with volatility and changes in the value of your investments.